All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Price Comparison: Joi vs Alloy

-The pricing structures of Joi and Alloy reflect their different therapeutic focuses, making direct comparison challenging but essential for informed decision-making.
+The pricing structures of Joi and Alloy reflect their different therapeutic focuses, making direct comparison challenging but important for informed decision-making.
 Joi's entry-level pricing at $149 monthly appears more accessible initially, but patients must factor in additional costs for laboratory monitoring, which Joi requires every 3-6 months depending on the medication protocol.

 Alloy's starting price of $199 monthly includes basic hormone testing, which typically costs $200-$300 when ordered independently.
 This inclusion makes Alloy's effective first-year cost more competitive than initial pricing suggests.
-However, both platforms require ongoing monthly commitments with most patients seeing meaningful results after 3-6 months of consistent treatment.
+But both platforms require ongoing monthly commitments with most patients seeing meaningful results after 3-6 months of consistent treatment.

 Insurance considerations add another layer of complexity.
 Neither platform accepts insurance, requiring patients to budget for out-of-pocket expenses.
-However, some patients successfully use Health Savings Accounts or Flexible Spending Accounts to offset costs, particularly for medically necessary treatments like hormone replacement therapy.
+But some patients successfully use Health Savings Accounts or Flexible Spending Accounts to offset costs, particularly for medically necessary treatments like hormone replacement therapy.

 Medication Options: Joi vs Alloy